Following

 1946 Knoxville, TN

-Fran Hull and children remain with Walt in Knoxville, TN while Clem relocates to Colorado Springs.
+Fran Hull and children remain with Walt in Knoxville, TN while Clem relocates

 Source: Kit Hackett